sergey-shambir/gosemki/README.md

     "col": 2,       // Column where identifier starts "off": 2,       // Byte offset from source file start to first char of identifier "str": 4,       // Title of outline item
-    "knd": "pkg"    // 'pkg' for imported packages, 'con' for constants, 'typ' for types, 'var' for variables, 'fun' for funcs, 'lbl' for goto labels
+    "knd": "pkg"    // 'typ' for types, 'fun' for funcs }],
-  }],
   "Errors": [{  // List of syntax and semantic errors
       "lin": 1,     // Line number where error occured